Association of Performing Arts Professionals logo

 JanArtsNYC

-APAP|NYC+ is a founding partner of JanArtsNYC, celebrating 10 years of partnership in 2023.
+APAP|NYC is a founding partner of JanArtsNYC, celebrating 12 years of partnership in 2025.

 Every January in New York City, more than 45,000 performing arts leaders, artists, and enthusiasts from across the globe converge for JanArtsNYC.
-A partnership among independent multidisciplinary festivals, indispensable industry convenings and international marketplaces, JanArtsNYC is one of the largest and most influential gatherings of its kind. #JanArtsNYC
+A partnership among independent multidisciplinary festivals, indispensable industry convenings, and international marketplaces, JanArtsNYC is one of the largest and most influential gatherings of its kind. #JanArtsNYC

 Promotional support provided by the New York City Mayor's Office of Media and Entertainment.